digraphs/Digraphs/README.md

 ## Updating after you made a release

 Whenever you make a release of your package (and perhaps more often than that), you will want to update your website.
-The instructions for doing that are quite similar to the above:
+The easiest way is to use the `release` script from the [ReleaseTools][].
+However, you can also do it manually.
+The steps for doing it are quite similar to the above:

 1. Go to the `gh-pages` directory we created above.